A raccoon, a chicken house, and trotters of Tweeville – Reading Children’s books

 Trouble in the Chicken House by Jim Snyderd

-elgeewrites A raccoon, a chicken house, and trotters of Tweeville - Reading Children's books Trouble in the Chicken House Jim Snyderd
+Elgeewrites A raccoon, a chicken house, and trotters of Tweeville - Reading Children's books Trouble in the Chicken House Jim Snyderd

 This small book of 42 pages teaches a big lesson on bullying.
 The story is about three mean dogs that bully smaller dogs and scare them into stealing chickens from a farm for them.